harveymannering/GlassDetectionInVideos/README.md

-# GlassDetectionInVideos
+# Glass Detection in Videos

 MSc Project for Computer Graphics, Vision, and Imaging at UCL by Harvey Mannering

 ## Overview

 This project aims to extend the glass detection model presented by Jiaying Lin et al. [^1] in to video.
 We call this network GSDNet4Video.
-This is done primaries using techniques found in Google's "Mobile Real-time Video Segmentation" blog[^2].
+This is done mainly using techniques found in Google's "Mobile Real-time Video Segmentation" blog[^2].
 This repo also explores methods for fine tuning GSDNet4Video using active learning.

 ## GSDNet4Video